mononitogoswami/icml-structured-fm-workshop.github.io/_pages/about.md

 We thank our sponsor:

 ![Layer6Logo](/assets/img/Layer6_Logo.png)
-* TD Bank offers products and services to over 27.9million customers worldwide.
+* TD Bank offers products and services to over 27.9 million customers worldwide.
 Through our AI research lab - Layer6, we develop and deploy industry-leading AI and machine learning systems to advance the field of artificial intelligence in the financial services industry.

 ### Schedule